SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: SOM-CPC

-An encoder, parameterized by $\theta$, maps each data window $\vx$ to a latent representation $\vz = f_{\theta}(\vx) \in \mathbb{R}^{F}$, with $F$ the number of features.
-The set $\mathcal{Z}$ includes the embeddings of all windows in $\mathcal{X}$.
-A causal auto-regressive (AR) module $g_{\psi}$ parameterized by $\psi$, e.g. a gated-recurrent unit (GRU), subsequently aggregates the current and $L$ previous embeddings, to generate a (current) context vector $\vc(t) \in \mathbb{R}^{F}$.
-Given this context, the pretext task in our SOM-CPC model aims to minimize the prediction error for $P$ future (or `positive') embeddings $\vz(t+p)$, for $p \in \{1, \ldots, P\}$, compared to this error for $N$ `negative' embeddings.
-These negatives may be sampled across the dataset, or within the same time-series, and are on the fly encoded to their latent representation during training.
-The training objective, being the InfoNCE loss \cite{Oord2019}, is defined as:
+We introduce \mbox{$\mX = [\ldots,\vx(t), \vx(t+1),\ldots]$}, a sequence of non-overlapping data windows \mbox{$\vx(t) \in \mathbb{R}^{ch \times T}$}, with $ch$ the number of channels, $T$ the number of samples in a window, and $t$ the index of the window.
+For brevity we omit this window index when possible.
+Following \citet{Oord2019}, an encoder, parameterized by $\theta$, maps each window $\vx$ to a latent representation $\vz = f_{\theta}(\vx) \in \mathbb{R}^{F}$, with $F$ the number of features. $\mZ$ includes the embeddings of all windows in $\mX$.
+The sets containing all available data streams $\mX$ and corresponding embeddings $\mZ$ are denoted with $\mathcal{X}$ and $\mathcal{Z}$, respectively.
+A causal auto-regressive (AR) module $g_{\psi}$ parameterized by $\psi$, e.g. a gated-recurrent unit (GRU), subsequently aggregates the current and $L$ previous embeddings into a context vector $\vc(t) \in \mathbb{R}^{F}$.
+From this context, predictions are made for $P$ future (or `positive') embeddings $\vz(t+p)$, with $p \in \{1, \ldots, P\}$.
+The task objective in SOM-CPC maximizes the match (expressed as a dot-product) between these predictions and the positive embeddings, as compared to this match for $N$ `negative' embeddings.
+These negatives may be sampled across the dataset (i.e. from $\mathcal{Z}$), or within the same time-series (i.e. from $\mZ$).
+The task objective, being the InfoNCE loss \citep{Oord2019}, is defined as: